arabellas-craft/arabellas-craft.github.io/_posts/2026-06-24-lunasa-origins.md

 ## A festival in layers

 Put the pieces together and Lúnasa reads less like a single festival than a stack of them on the same turn of the year.
-The threshold itself, the move into harvest and the gathering on heights to meet it, is the old part, older than the Celts.[^8] The Gaelic festival built on top, named for Lugh and run as the óenach, is younger, and its grain-harvest framing may be younger still than the cattle-driven hinges of Bealtaine and Samhain.[^3] Youngest of all is the written story of Tailtiu, and the Christian-era institution the assembly had become by the time the records begin.[^2] Asking whether the whole thing is ancient or late flattens it: the seasonal observance is old, the god's festival later, and the myth that explains it later again.
+The threshold itself, the move into harvest and the gathering on heights to meet it, is the old part, older than the Celts.[^8] The Gaelic festival built on top, named for Lugh and run as the óenach, is younger, and its grain-harvest framing may be younger still than the cattle-driven hinges of Bealtaine and Samhain.[^3] Youngest of all is the written story of Tailtiu, and the Christian-era institution the assembly had become by the time the records begin.[^2] Asking whether the whole thing is ancient or modern flattens it: the seasonal observance is old, the god's festival later, and the myth that explains it later again.

 Two companion articles carry this further: one on [Crom Dubh](/crom-dubh-lughnasadh), the pagan figure whose "Sunday" the day became, and one on the [folk customs of Lúnasa](/lunasa-folk-traditions) that lasted into living memory.
 For the wider frame, see the [four cycles of Irish mythology](/irish-mythology-four-cycles) and the [introduction to Celtic Reconstructionism](/celtic-reconstructionism-introduction-guide).